MAN: Multi-Action Networks Learning: Introduction

 \section{Introduction}

-Learning a policy with a large discrete action space is a current challenge for control tasks.
-Specifically in reinforcement learning (RL), large action spaces impede performance.
+Learning a policy with a large discrete action space is a current critical challenge for high-dimensional control tasks.
+Specifically in reinforcement learning (RL), the exponential large action spaces impede performance.
 In particular, DQN \cite{mnih2013playing}\cite{mnih2015human}, and other similar algorithms have difficulty handling large action spaces.
-Unfortunately, large action spaces are very prevalent, e.g. a control task in continuous action space can by solved by discretizing the actions creating a large discrete action space.
+Unfortunately, large discrete action spaces are very prevalent, e.g. a control task in continuous action space can by solved by discretizing the actions creating a large discrete action space.
 Moreover, some learning pipelines may use images, where each image pixel is an action.
 These problems are challenging due to the large exploration space, i.e. there are numerous actions to choose from.

 Currently, one of the common methods developed to address the challenge of large action spaces is to reduce the dimension of the action space by introducing features and approximating actions \cite{dulac2015deep}.
 These methods requires additional models to map between features and actions, which is both time consuming and introduces new error into the mappings.
 Another famous approach is to learn the policy directly, e.g. policy-gradient methods \cite{sutton1999policy}.
 However, the computations in policy-gradient methods are more complicated than value-iteration methods.
+For now, some recent works define certain decompositions in an effort to deal with high-dimensional action spaces.
+Among them, Factored Actions Reinforcement Learning (FARL) in \cite{pierrotfactored}, which uses several neural networks to predict one dimension at a time to simplify complex functions over high-dimensional spaces, significantly motivated our paper.
+This framework has reached some astonishing successes such as in Video Games StarCraft and DOTA 2 \cite{berner2019dota}.